iconicbot/iconic-narada/README.md

 * Install with npm: `npm install iconic-narada`
 * To install Iconic Narada from source, first clone the repository and then run: `npm install`.
+* Follow the instruction to get the accessToken for YoutubeApi https://help.aolonnetwork.com/hc/en-us/articles/218079623-How-to-Create-Your-YouTube-API-Credentials

 ### Edit config